Fabio Wibmer swaps mountains for stunts in the washing machine during shutdown

 His “Home Office” video, which was viewed more than 1.6 million times in one day and now has more than seven million views, involves Wibmer performing tricks throughout his home using household appliances and sports equipment as accessories.

-“We really enjoyed it because we had a rhythm, something like a mission to do something and we found our passion at the time.”
+“We really enjoyed it because we had a rhythm, something like a mission to do something and we found our passion in that moment.”

 “I think the whole team was super happy to be in a situation where we can still do something at home instead of just sitting at home and watching Netflix or whatever.”